PolicyStat/jobs/jobs/python_django_engineer.md

 # Make An Impact On Healthcare

+[RLDatix](https://www.rldatix.com) is on a mission to change healthcare.
+We help organizations drive safer, more efficient care by providing governance, risk and compliance tools that drive overall improvement and safety.
+Our suite of cloud-based software helps organizations reduce healthcare-acquired infections, report on adverse events, and ensure patient safety learnings are deployed effectively and immediately through dynamic policy and procedure management.

+RLDatix is truly global, with offices in London, Toronto, Chicago, Fairfax, Melbourne, Adelaide, Riyadh and San Jose, allowing us to be at the forefront of global patient safety and GRC movement.
+We envision a world where patients have access to the best and safest care possible and our team is made up of people who truly believe in what we do.
+We’re always looking for people who are passionate about making a positive change in healthcare to join our team.

-[PolicyStat's](https://rldatix.com/en-us/products/policy-management) mission is to improve healthcare delivery through better processes.
-We help our clients make their policies and procedures easier to find, access, and manage.
+Our [PolicyStat](https://rldatix.com/en-us/products/policy-management) team helps our clients make their policies and procedures easier to find, access, and manage.
 Hundreds of hospitals use our SaaS application to ensure that this critical information is correct, their staff can find it, and that it supports regulatory compliance.

-[More than 250,000 Americans die each year as a result of medical error](https://hub.jhu.edu/2016/05/03/medical-errors-third-leading-cause-of-death/).
-Many of these deaths could have been prevented with existing best practices for quality and patient safety.
-A hospital's best tool for standardizing and implementing these life-saving improvements are their written policies and procedures.

 # Python + Django Software Engineer

-**ON-SITE**: Indianapolis, IN or Toronto, Canada

-**REMOTE**: Indiana, New Jersey, and other locations
+This is a full time, **remote** position available to citizens that reside within the United States of America.

 As a critical member of our small product team, you'll assume several roles including back-end and front-end development, on-call support, API design, architecture, operations and database engineering.